The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: The Bayesian Context Trees Conditional Heteroscedastic Model

-Denoting the number of Fisher iterations as $M$, this gives an overall complexity of~$\mathcal {O} (nDMp^2)$ operations for the CCTW and CBCT algorithms.
-Perhaps somewhat surprisingly, this is again only $D$ times higher than the $\mathcal {O} (nMp^2)$ complexity of fitting a single ARCH model, showing that, again, inference in this much richer model class can be performed at a negligible additional computational cost.
+Arguing as in Section~\ref{compl}, and denoting the number of Fisher iterations as $M$, it is not hard to show that the overall complexity of the GCTW and GBCT algorithms for the BCT-ARCH model is~$\mathcal {O} (nD (m+Mp^3))$.
+Importantly, this is still linear in all $n$, $m$, and $D$, and is actually only slightly higher than the $\mathcal {O} (nMp^2)$ complexity of fitting a single ARCH model, showing that, again, inference in this much richer model class can be performed at a negligible additional computational cost.
+Also, it is easy to see that the memory requirements of the algorithms are again $\mathcal {O} (nDp^2)$, i.e., linear in both $n$ and~$D$. }